mikecbone/GrafPAD/README.md

 For verbose output, run with `-v` command.

-### Usage:
+## Usage:

+### Add Grafana panel by UID:

+To add a panel to a grafana dashboard you need to find the UID of the dashboard.

-Grafana dashboard UIDs can be found via the URL `http://localhost:3000/d/d12SE5iRt/` or at the end of a dashboards JSON
+Grafana dashboard UIDs can be found via the URL /d/`d12SE5iRt`/ or at the end of a dashboards JSON model.

+Selecting `Add Grafana panel by UID` from the main menu and following the promts will allow you to enter custom variables into the seleted template.

+On success it will display `Successfully updated dashboard`.

+### Add target to Node-RED:

-Node-RED flow IDs can be be found via the URL `http://localhost:1880/#flow/21ad0b6d.28f214` or in the flow information tab.
+Node-RED flow IDs can be be found via the URL /#flow/`21ad0b6d.28f214` or in the flow information tab.

+### Add target to Prometheus

 ## Templates